gigawhat/nsq-sandbox/README.md

 # Summary
-Repo for testing various nsq topologies.
+Repo for testing different nsq deployments.

 ## Producer
-All of the topologies share the same producer.
+All of the deployments share the same producer.
 The producer is a simple script that publishes a message once every .5 second to the `test` topic.

 The producer will default to publishing 1000 messages.
 This can be changed by setting the environment variable `MSGS` to the number of messages you'd like to publish.